jremz8902/JacobRemzHCI.github.io/README.md

  * Considering the tools and abilities you have available decide on a idea from the pool of brainstormed concepts
  * Use your tools and abilities to create something that satisfies what the user wants, maximizing the usability
  * Find users to test your creation, take notes based on their interactions
- * Repeat this procces as nessisarry
+ * Repeat this procces as necessary.

 ## Design Portfolio
 Professor Harrison has structured CS3041 as a series of one week design sprints in which groups of students are expected to produce material focused around that weeks theme.
 I have choosen four of these one week assignments to highlight as examples of different aspects of my design process.
 The following are links with images and short desriptions of each of the four one week assignments.